JiriDeJonghe/LLMFromScratch/1 - Perceptron/README.md

 ### Linear Separability

-You can use perceptron when the dataset is **linearly separable**.
-This is the case if there exists one line that separates the categories in such a way that all the occurrences of category A are on one side, and every occurrence of category B is on the other.
+You can use the perceptron when the dataset is **linearly separable**.
+This is the case if there exists one line that separates the categories in such a way that all the occurrences of class A are on one side, and every occurrence of class B is on the other.
 More formally, a dataset with two classes is linearly separable if there exists a vector W and a scalar b such that:
 W^T x + b > 0 for all points X in class A
 W^T x + b ≤ 0 for all points X in class B

 As we've seen before, the dataset used was not entirely linearly separable, no matter the line you drew, there were alwasy a few on the wrong side of the line.
-If we would generate more examples, the problem would worsen.
+If we would generate more examples, the problem would worsen, since the density would increase.
 However, we can take back the idea that was presented in the beginning: encoding the data.

 Instead of using the amount and the time, we can encode these inputs as follows: